 Our favorite public beaches in Dubai:

 - Al Mamzar – three beaches combined into a big park territory.
-Not so impressive as La Mer, and the entrance fee is 5 AED per person.
+Not as impressive as other Dubai beaches on the list, and the entrance fee is 5 AED per person.

 - Jumeirah Open Beach – popular among tourists because of the location near Burj Al Arab.